sandbornm/HardenDocker/README.md

 2. Control groups provide a layer of access control to the Docker container to access the host operating system and vice versa.
 A **control group** or **cgroup** allows resources like CPU time, memory, and network access to be allocated across running processes.
 Cgroups can be configured, monitored, and modified to change *how much* of a certain resource can be used by a container.
 A control group can be thought of as an *accountant* for the kernel's resources: the control group must keep track of how the resources are being used and allocated, ensure that containers are not promised more  than the available resources, and ensure that no one container hogs all the kernel resources.

 #### Network interfaces
 3. Docker containers each have their own network interface which means they don't have access to the network interfaces (ports, addresses, etc.) of other containers.
 Containers can interact via their network interfaces only after exchanging permission through the host.
-Once this is accomplished, containers can send packets (pieces of information) and establish connections.
+Once this is accomplished, containers can send packets (pieces of information) and establish connections with other containers or applications.

 These security mechanisms all work together to ensure that containers have appropriate kernel resource access and visibility, and that a given container plays nicely with other containers (if any) and the host machine.